 A subwoofer simply means a speaker that produces bass and lower frequencies sounds.
 It reproduces LFE (lower frequency effect) and provides the necessary bass effect for movies and music.
 Subwoofers are one of the most important parts of a home theater system.

 There are two types of home stereo subs: one powered (active), and one non-powered (passive).

-Powered subwoofers work with a low-signal signal that is amplified by the speaker amplifier, power supply, and crossover.
-These subwoofers are the most popular and can be connected to receivers using an RCA input jack.
+Powered subwoofers work by amplifying a low-signal signal using the speaker amplifier, power source, and crossover.
+Most people use these subwoofers, which can be hooked up to speakers via an RCA input jack.

 Passive subwoofers (non-powered), are simply subwoofer speakers that are placed inside the bass enclosure.
 They can be wired directly to the speaker terminals, or a passive crossover.
 These subs are rarer.

 Subwoofers work by being placed inside an enclosure that is designed for them.
 They produce deep bass when listening to music with low-end sounds.

 A low-pass crossover allows only bass frequencies to pass and be produced in order to produce a clear-sounding bass response.
 If a signal doesn’t have a crossover, it’s hard to add a subwoofer to it.

 Whether it’s stereo music or a surround-sound system’s “.1” subwoofer channel, a receiver’s subwoofer output jack passes bass.

 When you see references to the “5.1” and “2.1” speaker systems or surround sound audio systems for movies (or surround sound), the first number is the number of main speakers.
 The “.1”, which is used to denote a sound channel that only allows for subwoofer or bass use, is used.